pkurogerjs/sigcomm_2019/workshop-netaim.md

 As the interest in coupling networking and AI/ML is growing, we recognize that reproducible work becomes ever more important, in particular, due to the somewhat inherent lack of interpretability associated with ML methods.

-- To encourage reproducibility,  authors are allowed an additional **but optional** half a page (i.e., a single (1) column) in addition to the six pages.
+- To encourage reproducibility,  authors are allowed an additional **but optional** page in addition to the six pages.
 This additional space is meant to be used to explicitly discuss the reproducibility and interpretability of their solution.
 In general, all authors are encouraged to consult the [reproducibility checklist](https://www.cs.mcgill.ca/~jpineau/ReproducibilityChecklist.pdf) to verify that their submission is reproducible.

 - In NetAI, we want to encourage authors to go the extra mile and release their research artifacts.
 We plan to reward the reproducible work with special [ACM badging](https://www.acm.org/publications/policies/artifact-review-badging).
 All the accepted papers at the workshop are eligible for artifacts review.